Global Medical REIT: An Unwarranted Divergence From The Peers

 Now, this coincides with the highlighted problem under the previous heading.
 The COVID-19 has the potential to distort the rents in the short-term while the virus is actively circulating.
 Yet, as it is mentioned in the excerpt above, this is expected to be a temporary issue.

-This far we've two things clear: (1) a notable portion of GMRE's portfolio is located in places, which are seriously affected by the virus, and (2) the single largest property type (i.e. MOB) is exposed to potentially elevated occupancy rates since it provides less urgent treatments, which oftentimes can be substituted with digital solutions.
+Thus far, we've two things clear: (1) a notable portion of GMRE's portfolio is located in places, which are seriously affected by the virus, and (2) the single largest property type (i.e. MOB) is exposed to potentially elevated occupancy rates since it provides less urgent treatments, which oftentimes can be substituted with digital solutions.

 Just to support the second point: